top of page

 Paul-Gordon Chandler

 Paul G. Chandler grew up in Senegal, West Africa, and has lived and worked extensively around the world in leadership roles within faith-based publishing, the arts, relief and development and the Anglican Communion.
-He is an author, art curator, culturalist, peacemaker, social entrepreneur and an authority on the Middle East and Africa.
+He is an author, art curator, speaker, interfaith peacemaker, social entrepreneur and an authority on the Middle East and Africa.
 He is the Founding President of CARAVAN, an international arts NGO that uses the arts to further our quest for a more harmonious future, both with each other and the earth.
-He has authored four non-fiction books in the fields of spirituality, interreligious peacebuilding and the Middle East.

 In 2020, he was awarded by the Archbishop of Canterbury the Hubert Walter Award for Reconciliation and Interfaith Cooperation, the highest international award for outstanding service in the work of reconciliation and interfaith dialogue within the Anglican Communion.
+He is a Canon of All Saints' Cathedral in Cairo, Egypt.

 Work History